Davecamerini/Projects/nuke cache/README.md

 # Nuke Cache

+A simple and effective WordPress plugin to manage and clear cache folders in wp-content directory.

+**Stable tag:** 1.0.0

+**Tested up to:** 6.4.3

 ## Description

 The Nuke Cache plugin for WordPress scans the `wp-content` directory for cache folders and provides options to empty them.
 This plugin is useful for users who want to manage their cache effectively, ensuring that outdated or unnecessary cache files do not take up space on their server.